ctzurcanu/virtues/docs/arete.md

   - Abundance
   - Measurability
   - Fortitude

-in the service of a higher virtue (than the one in contest)
+in the service (or gain) of a higher virtue (than the one in contest)

 ## Whistleblowing, Virtus, Hope